 A handbook means your new employees will start their adventure with you on the right foot.
 Getting new hires set up to succeed right off the bat is the top reason why an employee handbook is so vital for your business.
 No matter what size your company’s at right now.

 Not only does it introduce people to your company’s mission and core values, but it gets all the essential information communicated effectively at the start of employment.
 Think of it as a company manual.
 It’ll cover work hours, performance reviews, perks, non-discrimination policy, and benefits employees can expect.

 An employee handbook also gives you a home for all legal information new starters need to know.
 Make sure to cover health insurance, employment law, and their employment agreement.
 It sounds like a lot of information that’s not that fun to read – but it’s essential to include.
 The rules are in place to keep both parties protected and aware of their rights, should anything go wrong.

-Flair offers document management within its Employee HUB, that being said, your HR team can upload the Employee Hanbook on the HUB, so anyone from your team can access it at any given point.
+Flair offers document management within its Employee HUB, that being said, your HR team can upload the Employee Handbook on the HUB, so anyone from your team can access it at any given point.
 You can handle and share all kinds of documents using the Employee Hub.

 An effective employee handbook should cover all bases.
 Whatever the question staff members might have, the guide should be able to answer.
 And even though they’re most important for new staff, write them with the current team in mind.
 Employees should feel confident that they can refer back to it throughout their employment.
 That’s why they need to be kept up to date.